By Deirdre Stewart, MSC, LAC

-Bessel van der Kolk, world-renowned trauma researcher and Senior Fellow of The Meadows, recently published the results of his Randomized Controlled Study of Neurofeedback, for those suffering chronic symptoms of developmental trauma.
+Bessel van der Kolk, world-renowned trauma researcher and Senior Fellow of The Meadows, recently published his Randomized Controlled Study of Neurofeedback for those suffering chronic symptoms of developmental trauma.
 He showed a 40 percent increase in executive function in patients after 24 sessions of Neurofeedback training.
 Their improvements suggest that the patients were learning how to quiet the habitual firing of fear circuitries in their brains, providing them with an increased capacity to make good decisions.
-The study protocol mirrors the protocol that we have been using at The Meadows and the Claudia Black Young Adult Center.
+The study protocol mirrors the protocol we have been using at The Meadows and the Claudia Black Young Adult Center.
 Like Dr. van der Kolk, we are seeing significant emotional regulation and increases in executive function.
 We also use the same Neurofeedback system that Dr. van der Kolk used, the EEGer™.

 How Neurofeedback Works

 Neurofeedback has broadened the way we conceptualize presenting problems.
 We assess every patient through clinical history and diagnosis and look at signifiers that suggest how each patient struggles with emotional arousal.
 We look particularly for manifestations of fear, shame, and rage—the limbically driven emotions so common in those that have survived abuse, assault, and neglect in childhood.
 High arousal in the central nervous system shows up in the behaviors that bring patients to treatment, but also in their bodies, their sleep, their dreams, and, of course, their moods.
 This added assessment helps inform Neurofeedback protocols—all of which are designed to help trauma patients learn to quiet the churn of terror.